mharnold/spiderosm/README.md

 Customization includes specifying such things as input files, an appropriate local projection (spatial reference system) and region bounds.
 In addition, you will want to customize the `_city_pnwk()` function in the sample top-level to correspond to your particular jurisdicitional 'centerline' data.
 This includes specifying how to extract street names form the jurisdicitional attributes, and possible specifying a filter function to exclude extraneous features (e.g. railroad or powerlines.)

+### Spatial Reference System / Projection

+I have personally found the specification of Spatial Reference Systems / Projections to be kind of a mess, and a big time sink when coding for GIS projects.
+At a minimum there seems to be a learning-curve involved!
+I am attempting to make this as straight-forward and automatic, i.e., painless, as possible in spiderosm.
+But this is still a work in progress!

+Geographic coordinates are not appropriate for matching path networks, rather planar coordinates in units of "meters" or "feet" are required.
+If the units are in "feet" this must be specified explicitly when initializing a Match object or PNwk (Path Network.)
+Spiderosm uses proj4.
+Typically projections are specified via the proj4text argument to Match() or PNwk().

 ### Customizing Canonical Names

 You may also want to customize canonical name generation.
 This is especially desirable if you are working on a region outside of the USA.